snowm0425/tamir-omr/README.txt

 ------Manuscript preprocessing + symbol segmentation------- To run the example for preprocessing and symbol segmentation, start Matlab and type
->> preprocessing_segmentation 'NLsHerAB_72A_003v' '/path/to/tamir/img/' '/path/to/tamir/output/'
+>> preprocessing_segmentation 'NLsHerAB_72A_003v' ./img ./output/
 Output file('NLsHerAB_72A_003v_seg_col.annotation') can be found in '/path/to/tamir/output/NLsHerAB_72A_003v/' directory.

 ------Symbol recognition--------
 For symbol recognition, type
->> parsing_and_recog 'NLsHerAB_72A_003v' '/path/to/tamir/output/' '/path/to/<VLFEATROOT>/' '/path/to/<Piotr>/toolbox/' '1'
+>> parsing_and_recog 'NLsHerAB_72A_003v' ./output '/path/to/<VLFEATROOT>/' '/path/to/<Piotr>/toolbox/' '1'
+It will load pre-corrected segmentation file and output the recognition result ('NLsHerAB_72A_003v_correct_recog.annotation') in
-Output file('NLsHerAB_72A_003v_recog.annotation') can be found in '/path/to/tamir/output/NLsHerAB_72A_003v/' directory.
+'/path/to/tamir/output/NLsHerAB_72A_003v/' directory.

-------Visualization of the segmentation/recognition result----------- Go into the directory where Image Annotation Tool is installed, excute by
+------Visualization of the segmentation/recognition result----------- Go into the directory where Image Annotation Tool is installed, start the software by
 $ ./imgAnnotation

 Specify the annotation file by "Database" -> "Open Database"